HYBRID EVENT: You can participate in person at Renaissance London Heathrow Hotel, United Kingdom or Virtually from your home or work.

 Evgeny Pokushalov

-Triangel Scientific
+Triangel Scientific,

 Abstract Title: Efficacy of AI-Guided Dietary Supplement Prescriptions Versus Traditional Methods for Lowering LDL Cholesterol: A Randomized Parallel-Group Pilot Study

-Biography: MD (Б-1 077979; University of Russia, 2002), PhD, Professor of Medicine.
+MD (Б-1 077979; University of Russia, 2002), PhD, Professor of Medicine.
 Present Appointment: since 2020 Deputy Director of the Center for New Medical Technologies 1997-1999 Residency of Cardiology, Research Institute of Cardiology, Tomsk 1999-2002 Post-graduate course of Cardiosurgery, Research Institute of Cardiology, Tomsk 2003 Hopital Haut-Leveque, Bordeaux-Pessac, France 2004 St Georg Hospital, Hamburg, Germany 2005 San Raffaele University Hospital, Milan, Italy 2012 Principles and Practice of Clinical Research, Harvard Medical School, USA

-Research Interest: Emerging evidence suggests that personalized dietary supplement regimens can significantly influence lipid metabolism and cardiovascular risk.
+Emerging evidence suggests that personalized dietary supplement regimens can significantly influence lipid metabolism and cardiovascular risk.
 The efficacy of AI-guided dietary supplement prescriptions, compared to standard physician-guided prescriptions, remains underexplored.
 In a randomized, parallel-group pilot study, 70 patients aged 40-75 years with LDL-C levels between 70-190 mg/dL were enrolled.
 Participants were randomized to receive either AI-guided dietary supplement prescriptions or standard physician-guided prescriptions for 90 days.
 The primary endpoint was the percent change in LDL-C levels.
 Secondary endpoints included changes in total cholesterol, HDL-C, triglycerides, and hsCRP.
 Supplement adherence and side effects were monitored.
 Sixty-seven participants completed the study.
 The AI-guided group experienced a 25.3% reduction in LDL-C levels (95% CI: -28.7% to -21.9%), significantly greater than the 15.2% reduction in the physician-guided group (95% CI: -18.5% to -11.9%; p<0.01).
 Total cholesterol decreased by 15.4% (95% CI: -19.1% to -11.7%) in the AI-guided group compared to 8.1% (95% CI: -11.5% to -4.7%) in the physician-guided group (p<0.05).
 Triglycerides were reduced by 22.1% (95% CI: -27.2% to -17.0%) in the AI-guided group versus 12.3% (95% CI: -16.7% to -7.9%) in the physician-guided group (p<0.01).
 HDL-C and hsCRP changes were not significantly different between groups.
 The AI-guided group received a broader variety of supplements, including plant sterols, omega-3 fatty acids, red yeast rice, coenzyme Q10, niacin, and fiber supplements.
 Side effects were minimal and comparable between groups.
 AI-guided dietary supplement prescriptions significantly reduce LDL-C and triglycerides more effectively than standard physician-guided prescriptions, highlighting the potential for AI-driven personalization in managing hypercholesterolemia.